hartmantis/steam-chef/README.md

 Requirements
 ============

-This cookbook currently supports OS X and Windows.
-Ubuntu support is coming.
+This cookbook currently supports each of Steam's platforms: OS X, Windows, and Ubuntu/Debian.

 Usage
 =====